 The internship program at the Texas Tech University Student Counseling Center is fully accredited by the American Psychological Association.
-The program's next scheduled review for re-accreditation will occur in 2012.
+The program received full reaccreditation after a site visit in 2012.
 Internship training is conceptualized as a logical extension of academic and practicum training.
 The professionally supervised training activities, however, are characterized by greater depth, breadth, duration, frequency and intensity than practicum training.
 Applied experiences, supervision, and the various training components are organized with the understanding that interns need greater guidance initially, but can assume more autonomy as the year progresses.
 Delivery of psychological services to the Texas Tech community is guided by the application of current scientific knowledge, principles, and theories aimed at maximizing effectiveness.
-Fashioned in compliance with APA's (2002) Guidelines and Principles for Accreditation of Programs in Professional Psychology, the program requires that all interns demonstrate an intermediate to advanced level of professional psychological skills, abilities, proficiencies, competencies, and knowledge in the areas of:
+Fashioned in compliance with APA's (2009) Guidelines and Principles for Accreditation of Programs in Professional Psychology, the program requires that all interns demonstrate an intermediate to advanced level of professional psychological skills, abilities, proficiencies, competencies, and knowledge in the areas of:

 - Theories and methods of assessment and diagnosis and effective intervention (including empirically supported treatments).